KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_volume/README.md

 ## Overview

 By default, a glTF 2.0 material describes the scattering properties of a surface enclosing an infinitely thin volume.
 The surface defined by the mesh represents a thin wall.
 The volume extension makes it possible to turn the surface into an interface between volumes.
 The mesh to which the material is attached defines the boundaries of an homogeneous medium and therefore must be manifold.
-Volumes provide effects like refraction, absorption and subsurface scattering.
+Volumes provide effects like refraction, absorption and scattering.
+Where scattering is not subject of this extensions directly, but is provided by an additional extension KHR_materials_sss to complement the volume definition.

 <figure style="text-align:center">
 <img src="./figures/thin-thick-rendering.png"><br/>